AumPatel2208/Advanced_Games_Tech/Documentation_2.md

 I have implemented a few HUD elements into the game.

 **Health**: The health shows up as text as a number value from 0-100, and is changed as the player gets damaged.
+(It can go above 100 when power ups are picked up)

 **Stamina**: this number goes down as the player takes actions to attack.
 The recharge is set on a timer. this is also a value from 0-100.
+(It can go above 100 when power ups are picked up)

 **'E to Interact'**: this shows up when there is something the player can interact with within the scene.
-Example the FriendlyNPC can be interacted with and this will show up when in range.
+Example the `FriendlyNPC` can be interacted with and this will show up when in range.
 This is changed to `1. yes, 2. no` when the player has to answer to the NPC.

 ### Part 2